muratk3n/thirdwave/en/2017/06/friedman-100-years.md

 regions, and to increased instability and chaos.
 The coastal regions preferred close ties to (and even domination by) the Europeans.

+The period of chaos lasted from the mid-nineteenth century until the Communists took power in 1949.
+Mao had tried to foment a revolution in coastal cities like Shanghai.
+Having failed, he took the famous long march into the interior, where he raised an army of poor peasants, fought a civil war, and retook the coast.
+He then returned China to its pre-European enclosure.
+From 1949 until Mao's death, China was united and dominated by a strong government, but was isolated and poor.